mondele/btt-writer-docs/docs/desktop.rst

 3. Click the **Email Address** line to enter your email address.

 4. Enter your name or pseudonym in the **Login name** field.
-This is your Door43 user name that you will use to log in to Door43 and to the translationStudio app.
+This is your Door43 user name that you will use to log in to Door43 and to the BTT Writer program.
 If you used a pseudonym in step (2) above, enter the same pseudonym here.

 5. Enter a password in both fields.
 Click **Show Passwords** at the bottom of the screen to display the passwords.